The Last Train from Hiroshima: Withdrawal and revision

 Facing criticism from groups that had questioned aspects of the book, publisher Henry Holt and Company suspended printing as Pellegrino "had relied on a fraudulent source for a portion of the book and possibly fabricated others".
 Pellegrino said that he had trusted Joseph Fuoco, who had claimed to be a replacement flight engineer on one of the planes that escorted the Enola Gay to Hiroshima.
 John Macrae, who edited the book for the publisher, said that he had questioned and received confirmation of hundreds of sections of the book.
 Macrae said that he had heard claims from scientist friends that the original atomic bomb had been involved in an accident and that his focus had been on confirming aspects of the book involving survivors, including efforts to speak with double survivor Yamaguchi.
 Richard Rhodes, author of The Making of the Atomic Bomb said that he would have sought stronger confirmation for aspects of Pellegrino's story that represented "a radical change in the historical record".
 Pellegrino also faced questions about the existence of Father Mattias, a priest who was said to have survived the bomb in Hiroshima, and of John MacQuitty, who the book said officiated at his funeral.
 However, director James Cameron defended Pellegrino, saying "All I know is that Charlie would not fabricate so there must be a reason for the misunderstanding" and believes that it was caused by "elaborate deception to create a false account."

 In early March 2010, the publisher announced that "It is with deep regret that Henry Holt and Company announces that we will not print, correct or ship copies" of the book.
 On June 16, 2015 a review for the new, revised edition of the book was released.
 Released August 6, 2015, To Hell and Back: The Last Train From Hiroshima features new witness accounts and removal of the veteran who had exaggerated his war record.
 It was published by Rowman & Littlefield.

 Adaptations

 In 2010, director James Cameron optioned the book with the possibility of turning it into a feature film.
-After the release of Avatar: The Way of Water, Cameron said in an interview with Los Angeles Times that he would likely adapt the novel before the release of Avatar 4, saying "the Hiroshima film would be as timely as ever, if not more so".
+After the release of Avatar: The Way of Water, Cameron said in an interview with the Los Angeles Times that he would likely adapt the novel before the release of Avatar 4, saying "the Hiroshima film would be as timely as ever, if not more so".